A forward-modelling method to infer the dark matter particle mass from strong gravitational lenses: Results and Discussion

 \subsection{Comparison with flux ratio anomalies}

 A theoretical investigation of the constraining power of flux ratio anomalies was performed by \citet{Gilman2019}, who subsequently applied their method to real observations, placing constraints on both the dark matter mass function and the mass-concentration relation \citep{Gilman2020a, Gilman2020b}.
 It is interesting to compare our approach with that of \citet{Gilman2019}.
-Note, however, that, as we just discussed, these authors treat the amplitude and slope of the halo mass function as free parameters, whereas our tests assume a halo mass function with only one free parameter, $M_{\rm hf}$. \citet{Gilman2019} assume an SIE plus external shear mass model whereas we only assume an SIE.
-In our tests, for a universe with true $M_{\rm hf}=10^7$ M$_\odot$, our fiducial calculation gives an upper 2$\sigma$ constraint, $M_{\rm hf}= 10^{8.28}$~M$_\odot$, which is slightly smaller than the upper constraints quoted by Gilman et al., $M_{\rm hf}= 10^{8.34}$~M$_\odot$, for a 2\% uncertainty on flux measurements \citep[see Figure~8 of][]{Gilman2019}.
+Note, however, that, as we just discussed, these authors treat the amplitude and slope of the halo mass function as free parameters, whereas our tests assume a halo mass function with only one free parameter, $M_{\rm hf}$.
+In our tests, for a universe with true $M_{\rm hf}=10^7$ M$_\odot$, our fiducial calculation gives an upper 2$\sigma$ constraint (average constraint shown in Fig.~\ref{fig:accuracy}), $M_{\rm hf}= 10^{8.25}$~M$_\odot$, which is slightly smaller than the upper constraints quoted by Gilman et al., $M_{\rm hf}= 10^{8.34}$~M$_\odot$, for a 2\% uncertainty on flux measurements \citep[see Figure~8 of][]{Gilman2019}.
 Given the different assumptions in the two studies this comparison serves to show that the constraints that they provide are roughly comparable.

-When considering the relative performance of our method and that based on flux ratio anomalies it is pertinent to consider the mass scales to with each method is sensitive.
-The ``coldest'' case in our tests assumes $M_{\rm hf}=10^7$ M$_\odot$ and our signal is heavily influenced by the ``detections'' of larger perturbers with $M_{200} \sim 10^{7-8}$ M$_\odot$.
-The small detection area of flux ratio anomalies results in a lack of sensitivity to subhaloes of such high masses, but the point-like sources involved allows sensitivity down to dark matter haloes of mass, $M_{200} \sim 10^{6}$ M$_\odot$, a scale that is not accesible with our approach.
+When considering the relative performance of our method and those based on flux ratio anomalies it is pertinent to consider the mass scales to which each method is sensitive.
+The ``coldest'' case in our tests assumes $M_{\rm hf}=10^7$ M$_\odot$ and our signal is heavily influenced by the lensing effects of larger perturbers with $M_{200} \sim 10^{7-8}$ M$_\odot$.
+The small detection area of flux ratio anomalies results in a lack of sensitivity to subhaloes with these relatively high masses (as these subhaloes are rare), but the ``point-like'' sources (with highly variable surface brightnesses over a small region) provide sensitivity down to dark matter haloes with $M_{200} \sim 10^{6}$ M$_\odot$, a scale that is not accessible with our approach.
+However, another problem faced by flux ratio anomalies is that the sparsity of information means that the degeneracy between anomalies caused by substructure and by a complex smooth halo is not easily broken, which can bias the inference on the abundance of substructures \citep{Xu2015, Hsueh2018}.
 The two approaches are therefore complementary and, together, can provide constraints on the halo mass function over a broad range of masses.